-In Australia, the local doctor is called a General Practitioner (GP).
+In Australia, a doctor who is qualified in general medical practice is called General Practitioner (GP).
 A GP should be your first point of contact for any non-emergency and general health problems.

-Medicare, the Australian public health system, sets a fee (known as the Medicare Benefits Schedule Fee, or MBS Fee) for GP visits.
+The Australian government sets a fee (known as the Medicare Benefits Schedule fee, or MBS fee) for GP visits.
 As long as it’s included in your cover, Medibank will pay at least 100% of the MBS Fee for GP visits.
-Most of the time you’ll have to pay the GP’s fee first, then claim the benefit for the MBS Fee back from us afterwards.
-If your GP charges more than the MBS Fee, you'll have to pay the difference, which means the amount you get back from us may be less than the amount you paid.
-This difference is called an out-of-pocket cost because it literally comes out of your own pocket.
+Most of the time you’ll have to pay the GP’s fee first, then claim the benefit back from us afterwards.
+If your GP charges more than the MBS fee, the amount you get back from us may be less than the amount you paid and you'll have to pay any difference.
+This difference is called an out-of-pocket cost.

 You should call 000 and ask for an ambulance if you, or someone nearby, are seriously injured or in need of urgent medical attention.
-If you’re not sure whether you or someone nearby is experiencing something that could be life-threatening, it is always best to call triple zero (000).
-You will be asked which service you require and you can tell the operator that you need an ambulance.
+If you’re not sure whether you or someone nearby is experiencing something that could be life-threatening, it is always best to call 000.
+You will be asked by the operator which service you require, and you can tell the operator that you need an ambulance and medical assistance.

-Some examples of needing an ambulance can include:
+Some examples of when you should call for an ambulance can include:

 - Severe asthma attack or trouble breathing